 The Intercultural Development Research Association (IDRA) is a recognized international leader in dropout prevention and research-based effective practice for ELs.
 In STEM areas, IDRA has partnered with public schools to achieve impressive teacher and student outcomes through innovative mathematics and science professional development models.

 IDRA began in 1973 based on the belief that it is not possible to have excellent, equitable schools without an excellent, equitable system of funding for schools.
 Since then, IDRA has broadened its scope to include other issues related to excellence and equity in education.
 As a result, IDRA has changed the face of education at the local, state, regional, and national levels.

 IDRA propelled the reform of state funding systems, designed and implemented school-based programs that cut dropout rates by 90 percent, developed programs that work for young learners, fostered student and teacher leadership development, and conducted research that informs policy reform.
 Everything we do is built on a model for success, IDRA’s Quality Schools Action Framework, which is a comprehensive action model for graduating and preparing all students for college.

-IDRA is celebrating 45 years as a national pioneer in promoting excellent, equitable schooling for diverse students by intersecting research, policy and practice.
+On April 1, 2021, IDRA will celebrate 48 years as a national pioneer in promoting excellent, equitable schooling for diverse students by intersecting research, policy and practice.

 • IDRA is a recognized leader and innovator in educational equity as evidenced by being the only organization to operate an equity assistance center funded by the U.S. Department of Education since their inception in 1975.
 IDRA has guided thousands of school districts to focus on educational opportunity as a fundamental responsibility and civil right for which all schools and districts are accountable.